esam00/TestPlacePicker/README.md

         android:value="@string/places_api_key" />
 </application>
 ```
-3. in your build.gradle project level add this
+3. add this code to the the project level build.gradle file
 ```
 allprojects {
   repositories {